vehicle-lang/vehicle/doc/source/language/arithmetic.rst

 --------

 The most basic type of number in Vehicle are the natural numbers.
-The type of natural numbers is written as `Nat`.
+The type of natural numbers is written as ``Nat``.

-The following table contains the list of builtin operations:
+The available operations over naturals are:

 .. list-table::
    :widths: 25 15 40 20
    :header-rows: 1

    * - Operation
-     - Name
+     - Symbol
      - Type
      - Example
    * - Addition